 Diversity in the workplace ensures a variety of diverse perspectives, as employees will have different characteristics and backgrounds.
 As a result, staff members will bring different skill sets and experiences into their work.
 Consequently, employers and employees from a company that has high workplace diversity will benefit from accessing a wide range of perspectives, which is very productive when it comes to planning and executing business strategies.
 Additionally, a variety of perspectives can also play a role in an employee’s professional learning journey.
 For instance, a staff member might learn from their colleagues’ past experiences and insights during meetings and brainstorming sessions.

 People with different characteristics and backgrounds can increase overall creativity in the workplace.
 Businesses and organisations might be missing out on creative ideas if they are made up of people with similar characteristics and think alike.
-Diversity drives innovation and creativity in every aspect and type of businesses.
+Diversity drives innovation and creativity in every aspect and type of business.
 It creates a better understanding of your customer persona and enables your team to adapt to a variety of situations and challenges.
-The more diverse your workplace, the more your business will benefit from a wide range of talented candidates, who can lead to higher creativity with their perspectives and views.
+The more diverse your workplace, the more your business will benefit from a wide range of talented candidates who can lead to higher creativity with their perspectives and views.

 Diverse teams are more likely to drive innovation that can benefit market growth.
 Innovation often requires adaptability, which is a quality that diverse staff teams are likely to have.
 In a diverse workplace, employees are exposed to many worldviews which, combined, tend to increase the chances of innovation within a company.
 Moreover, research indicates that companies with high levels of investment show strong links between diversity and innovation revenue.

 Because of the different points of view of your diverse team, employees can come together and utilise their perspectives to bring a variety of solutions to the table.
 As a result, your team will make decisions quicker, making for a considerably competitive business.
 Research from Harvard revealed that diverse teams are able to solve problems quicker than cognitively similar individuals not only because people with different backgrounds bring new information.
-Additionally, interacting with diverse individuals help employees prepare and anticipate alternative points of views.
+Additionally, interacting with diverse individuals help employees prepare and anticipate alternative points of view.

 Research indicates that when diverse teams, made up of three or more people, made a business decision, they outperformed cognitively similar teams in decision-making up to 87 per cent of the time.
-Diverse teams were proved to make decisions faster and benefited from a 60 per cent improvement in decision-making.
+Diverse teams were proven to make decisions faster and benefited from a 60 per cent improvement in decision-making.

 A study from Stanford University shows that effective decision-making also increases with higher diversity in a team.
 Gender-diverse teams were shown to make better business decisions than single-gender teams 73 per cent of the time.
 Moreover, teams that were geographically diverse were the most successful.